Minor Program Rome-Florence

 Course format and assignments

 The course is organized by and hosted at the Royal Netherlands Institute in Rome (KNIR) and the Dutch University Institute for Art History in Florence (NIKI).
 It consists of five intensive seminars of ten days to two weeks each, with lectures, on-site visits and discussions.
 Active participation of the participants is required.
 Assignments consist of a language test, translations, oral (on site) presentations and essays.
 The time in between courses students will dedicate to the reading laboratory and preparatory research or the concluding essay.
+Description of the four seminars:

 Credits and assessment